divgunjan/divyanshgunjan.github.io/README.md

 # divyanshgunjan.github.io
-This is my personal site.
+This is my personal/folio site.